dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 When mocking try to make the mock in a `BeforeAll`- or `BeforeEach`-block that is as close to the `It`-block as possible.
-The test should preferably be wrapped in a `Context`-block to separate the test and make it self-sustaining.
+The test should preferably be wrapped in a `Context`-block to separate the test and make it self-contained.
 Only mock what is necessary for the individual test to work.

-Mock only the cmdlets (functions) in the first level of the code being tested.
-It is a good rule to make test more simple.
-For example if you are testing the function `Test-TargetResource` and `Test-TargetResource` calls `Get-TargetResource` which in turn call the cmdlet `Get-Something`, then the mock should be for `Get-TargetResource`, not `Get-Something`.
+It is a good rule to try to simplify tests by mocking just the calls to the other functions within the function under test.
+Let say the function under test is `Test-TargetResource`.
+Assume the function `Test-TargetResource` calls `Get-TargetResource` which in turn call the cmdlet `Get-Something`, then the mock should be for `Get-TargetResource`, not `Get-Something`.